bigomics/omicsplayground-doc/dataprep/dataprep.rst

 .. seealso::

-    See some examples in the
-    :ref:`Data preparation examples <Dataprep_example>` section.
+    See :ref:`data preparation examples <Dataprep_example>` section for more information.